antoinewaugh/aunit/README.md

 Pysys then runs against the above directory structure.

-If a *Test Event* or the build itself has any errors (such as invalid syntax), or you simply want to see more details such as the correlator.log,  the output of the pysys test run can be found in `$AUNIT_HOME/.__test/ProjectName/Output`.
+If a *TestEvent* or the build itself has any errors (such as invalid syntax), or you simply want to see more details such as the correlator.log,  the output of the pysys test run can be found in `$AUNIT_HOME/.__test/ProjectName/Output`.
 Looking to the files in this directory will give guidance on exactly what is occurring during the test run.
 Future versions of aunit may look to provide this information in the console output.

-It is recommended when starting out with aunit that you use the HelloWorldTest.mon as a template for other tests to ensure you start off with a valid test event signature.
+It is recommended when starting out with aunit that you use the HelloWorldTest.mon as a template for other tests to ensure you start off with a valid *TestEvent* signature.
 Further details on the annotations can be found below.

 **NB:** Be careful to never save any content to the `$AUNIT_HOME/.__test` directory as its content is purged on every `aunit test` run.